 1. Choose the right furniture

 If you’re working from home, it’s essential that you keep things organised – particularly if you’re running your own business.
-The right storage will mean you’re less likely to lose important documents, or miss your deadline for the taxman because you can’t find the right receipts.
-Click here for more.
+The right storage will mean you’re less likely to lose important documents or miss your deadline for the taxman because you can’t find the right receipts.

-Home office essentials include sturdy bookshelves or wall shelving, a box file for invoices and other documents, a wastepaper bin, and a cork-board for keeping tickets and other items safe, as well as a potential creative space.
+Home office essentials include sturdy bookshelves or wall shelving, wooden or timber floors to look smart for potential client meetings, a box file for invoices and other documents, a wastepaper bin, and a cork-board for keeping tickets and other items safe, as well as a potential creative space.

 You might consider adding a comfortable armchair to your home office space.
 This will give you a space to relax within a working environment, without the need to leave the room (and inevitably find yourself turning on the TV).

 It will also make the office a great place to meet clients in a more personal environment than your high street coffee chains.